-Under the UCA, expenditure on in-house software may be deducted in the following ways:
+Under the UCA, expenditure on in-house software may be deducted in the following ways.

-- the decline in value of acquired in-house software, such as off-the-shelf software, is worked out using an effective life of four years (if you started to hold the in-house software under a contract entered into after 7.30 PM AEST on 13 May 2008 or otherwise started to hold it after that day) and the prime cost method - expenditure incurred in developing (or having another entity develop) in-house software may be (or may need to be) allocated to a software development pool; on the xxxx page - if expenditure incurred in developing (or having developed) in-house software is not allocated to a software development pool, it can be capitalised into the cost of a resulting unit of in-house software and its decline in value can then be worked out using an effective life of four years (if the development started after 7:30PM AEST on 13 May 2008) and the prime cost method from the time the software is first used or installed ready for use - if in-house software costs \$300 or less and it is used mainly for producing non-business assessable income, an immediate deduction may be allowable; see Immediate deduction for certain non-business depreciating assets (costing \$300 or less) on page 9.
+- The decline in value of acquired in-house software, such as off-the-shelf software, is worked out using an effective life of: - four years (if you started to hold the in-house software under a contract entered into after 7.30 PM AEST on 13 May 2008 or otherwise started to hold it after that day), or - five years (if the in-house software is first used or first installed ready for use on or after 1 July 2015) and the prime cost method. - Expenditure incurred in developing (or having developed) in-house software may be (or may need to be) allocated to a software development pool, on the next page. - If expenditure incurred in developing (or having another entity develop) in-house software is not allocated to a software development pool, it can be capitalised into the cost of a resulting unit of in-house software and its decline in value can then be worked out using an effective life of: - four years (if the development started after 7.30 PM AEST on 13 May 2008), or - five years (if the in-house software is first used or first installed ready for use on or after 1 July 2015)